miklos-szel/Ansible-MHA-ProxySQL-Docker/README.md

 ```

 notes:
-- the /etc/proxysql.cnf is confiured via a template, but be aware that the ProxySQL only read it during the first start (when it create the sqlite database) - you can read more here https://github.com/sysown/proxysql/blob/master/doc/configuration_system.md
+- the /etc/proxysql.cnf is configured via a template, but be aware that the ProxySQL only read it during the first start (when it create the sqlite database) - you can read more here https://github.com/sysown/proxysql/blob/master/doc/configuration_system.md
 - mha config files can be found under /etc/mha/mha_damp_server_${clustername}.cnf
 - ProxySQL log /var/lib/proxysql/proxysql.log